What 50 Shades of Grey Tells Us About Women

 In the third book of the trilogy, James gives us the happy ending her fans want to believe lies at the end of the story for Anastasia and Christian: Happily married and the proud parents of two children.
 Anastasia has "saved her man," and he is now freed from his abusive past, free to love Anastasia the way she deserves to be loved.

 Like men who think, with disastrous results, that they can do their own electrical wiring even though they haven't the training or the license, women frequently believe that they can "rewire" the abusive men in their lives just by "loving them enough."
 The reality is that they usually end up in women's shelters, psychiatrist offices… or the morgue.

-Perhaps the clearest thinking on the phenomenon of Fifty Shades comes from blogger Scary Mommy in an open letter to teens and twentysomethings:
+Perhaps the clearest thinking on the phenomenon of Fifty Shades comes from blogger Michelle Lewsen of Scary Mommy, in an open letter to teens and twentysomethings: